 Although this kids’ teepee is best used indoors, your kids can take it outside on a sunny day – just make sure that after playtime is over, the teepee makes it back into the house.

 To create their own little world, your kids can close the front door but not to worry – you can still check on them through the side mesh window.
-The teepee also comes with a travel bag to take when you’re on the go.

 I recommend decorating the inside of the play tent with soft blankets, stuffed animals, and pillows.